LadyAudrey/portfolio/audrey_evergreene/README.md

 ## 🚀 What's next

 Refining the Fade Scroll effect.
-I'll try GSAP and IntsersectionObserver() Tweaking the spacing.
-It feels a little crowded to me atm, especially in the projects page Sorting for projects to allow the user to look at the projects with a specific tool or attribute Media Queries for responsive
+I'll try GSAP and IntsersectionObserver() next

+Tweaking the spacing.
+It feels a little crowded to me atm, especially in the projects page

+Sorting for projects to allow the user to look at the projects with a specific tool or attribute

+Media Queries for responsive design